 It has been a long time since I wanted to write a piece about the mythical borne d’angle of Michelin.
 You can still find them here and there along French roads.
 At first, I thought it was a simple painted concrete structure.
 The signs actually look like tiles from inside a car.
 Upon closer investigation, it appears that Michelin used an ingenious technique.[Read more…] about Roadsigns as a peoples heritage

 In the above video you can flip through the second book by designer Mike Rohde on sketchnoting.
 It just came out in a French translation and dropped in my mailbox.
-Very proud to have been invited to fill no less than three pages in the book with sketches![Read more…] about Le guide avancé du Sketchnote”
+Very proud to have been invited to fill no less than three pages in the book with sketches![Read more…] about Le guide avancé du Sketchnote

 Since we were camping at our daughters’ place in the Luberon for a month, we took the plan to get away for a few days and visit Catalonia.
 From Provence in France, it’s approximately a 4 to 5 hours drive depending on where you want to end up.[Read more…] about Hiking along the GR92 in Catalonia

 Beaumes de Venise is classified as a ‘place of remarkable taste.’
 Indeed, the wines are excellent, and the kitchens are of good reputation.
 The region produces two distinctively different wines of which you’ve certainly heard: the famous Muscat du Beaume de Venise (sweet fortified wine) and a red Côtes du Rhône Village.
 As a patent of nobility, the restaurant walls are covered with labels and certificates.